DUP leader says party ‘ready to fight’ election after talks with NI Secretary

 “If the Secretary of State decides to call the election I’m not afraid to take my case to the people.”

-Mr Heaton-Harris, who was reappointed in his role by new Prime Minister Rishi Sunak on Tuesday, repeated on Wednesday his warning over another election, indicating that the change at No 10 does not appear to have altered the Government’s position on the issue.
+Mr Heaton-Harris, who was reappointed in his role by new Prime Minister Rishi Sunak on Tuesday, repeated on Wednesday his warning over another election, indicating that the change at No 10 has not altered the Government’s position on the issue.

+Asked about the prospect of an election, the Prime Minister’s official spokesman said on Wednesday: “That position remains that that will be triggered on the 28th.
+The exact date for the election will have to be set out subsequently.”

-A six-month legislative timeframe to form an administration expires just after midnight early on Friday.
+A 24-month legislative timeframe to form an administration expires just after midnight early on Friday.

 If no ministerial executive is in place by then, the UK Government assumes a legal responsibility to call another election.